margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for wisdom teachers from other countries
 * Grateful for friends who work on Spanish
 * Grateful for art from Morocco
-* Grateful for the people from Mississippi who love "Where the Red Fern Grows"
+* Grateful for the people from Mississippi who love *Where the Red Fern Grows*
 * Grateful for the childlike qualities of people
 * Grateful for vintage interior design
 * Grateful for the people working with Hutchison